Learning Geometric Invariant Features for Classification of Vector Polygons with Graph Message-passing Neural Network: Background

 \subsection{Machine Learning with Vector Geometries}

-In a straightforward extension of computer vision approaches devised for image classification, current research on polygonal shape classification typically learns salient geometric features of shapes based on rasterized 2D vector geometries and traditional deep CNN architectures \citep{he2016deep,wu2016shape}.

-The geospatial community has adopted these approaches for a variety of remote sensing tasks, including vector shape generation.
-The Microsoft open building footprints dataset \citep{microsoft} was generated by segmenting and subsequently vectorizing building polygons based on satellite and aerial imagery using deep semantic segmentation networks \citep{lin2017refinenet}.
+Building on computer vision approaches for image classification, polygonal shape classification has traditionally relied on learning geometric features from rasterized 2D vector geometries using deep CNN architectures \citep{he2016deep,wu2016shape}.
+The geospatial community has adopted these methods for various remote sensing tasks, including vector shape generation.
+For example, the Microsoft Open Building Footprints dataset \citep{microsoft} was generated by segmenting and vectorizing building polygons from satellite and aerial imagery using deep semantic segmentation networks \citep{lin2017refinenet}.

-Such expertise in image classification naturally influenced approaches to learning tasks on vector shapes. \citet{xu2017quality} trained a deep convolution autoencoder to assess the quality of geographic information of rasterized building footprints collected from OpenStreetMap (OSM) \citep{OpenStreetMap}. \citet{veer2018deep} evaluated the classification performance of deep neural networks on spatial vector geometries with geometry vertices encoded as 1D sequences directly feed into deep learning models.
-While this shows the ability of CNNs and RNNs to achieve performances comparable to machine learning methods with hand-crafted features, these approaches neglect the desirable property of learning transformation invariant features of shapes.
+This expertise in image-based learning naturally influenced vector shape learning. \citet{xu2017quality} trained a deep convolutional autoencoder to assess the quality of rasterized building footprints collected from OpenStreetMap (OSM) \citep{OpenStreetMap}.
+Similarly, \citet{veer2018deep} evaluated deep neural networks for classifying spatial vector geometries, encoding geometry vertices as 1D sequences directly fed into deep models.
+While CNNs and RNNs performed comparably to hand-crafted feature-based methods, they lacked the ability to learn transformation-invariant shape features.